kwpid/lim-rblx/replit.md

 ## Recent Changes (November 1, 2025)
 - **Fixed CratesClient Initialization Delay**: Changed ItemDatabase to load asynchronously instead of blocking the require() call.
 This eliminates the 10-15 second delay before the crate opening UI becomes responsive when players join.
 RemoteEvents are now created immediately on server startup.
 - **Client Optimization**: Reduced WaitForChild timeouts and improved initialization speed in CratesClient.lua for faster UI responsiveness.
+- **Fixed SerialOwners Tracking**: Added automatic repair system that scans player inventories on join and adds missing SerialOwner records to ItemDatabase.
+This fixes the issue where stock items appear in inventories but don't show up in the Index owner list (e.g., migrated data from Studio).

 ## System Architecture